 December may be considered by meteorologists to be the start of winter but my walking was not about to go into hibernation, especially with the possibility of sampling some snow.
 So, the first Saturday of the month saw me return to the Howgill Fells after the briefest of visits a few years earlier.
 The snow that I met got me wondering about winter skills and such like but the experience was one not to be missed.
 The day after had me out exploring Macclesfield’s hills with an out and back hike from my own doorstep.
 I might have been trampling familiar ground but there were some new sides to be seen too.
 A trip to Ireland for Christmas and New didn’t stop my walking either, even if road walking took up the most of what I was doing.
 Nevertheless, I got to get off road to explore around Springfield Castle near Broadford in County Limerick and even got to sample a little piece of the Dingle peninsula around Camp and Castlegregory in Kerry.
 Sunshine enlivened both walks but that part of Kerry was frequented by a biting wind while we were there; nevertheless, it didn’t stop me wandering a little way along a track (used by a tractor to get winter feeding to livestock by appearance of things) through the dunes at Maherabeg (Machaire Beag in Irish) in the late evening sunshine, at least shadowing the Dingle Way if not actually following it.
 That brought a year packed full of walking trips and opportunities to a delightful close.
 2009 awaits.

 The greyness of the weekend did nothing to shift my inclination to stay put at home.
 To be honest, I was in that mood anyway and I could have made something of yesterday and today if I was so determined.
 January hasn’t had a bad start and I did get in some lunchtime walking this past week and my surroundings looked ever so enticing with that dusting of snow that was gifted to us earlier in the week.
 The weather over the Christmas wasn’t so unkind to us either, even if it did require us to wrap up warm when going out of doors.
 I was in Ireland for that and got some short walks too, even if that meant tarmac bashing for most of the time.
 Some sunshine was visited upon us when the grey gloom wasn’t about and we ended up on the Dingle Peninsula for a few hours.
 That meant that a number of photos were made in the late afternoon sunshine and some of these have found their way into the Kerry section of the photo gallery.
-There some photos taken on a quick visit to Dublin’s Phoenix Park before Christmas that are candidates for addition too once I decide which ones make the cut.
+There are some photos taken on a brief visit to Dublin’s Phoenix Park before Christmas that are candidates for addition too once I decide which ones make the cut.
 Thinking back over 2008, I think that it has one of the better years when it comes to my taking good photos in the land of my birth.
-I can only hope that 2009 brings more of the same.
+For now, I can only hope that 2009 brings more of the same.